Wednesday, July 7, 2010

 Reed's part got bigger and bigger as Keith Moon's got smaller and smaller, probably due to Ken Russell's familiarity with Oliver, and the fact that he could drink himself into stupor at night and show up on time and line-perfect in the morning, while Moonie remained stuporous.
 Nonetheless, Reed and Moon became bosom buddies, their carousing continuing after both relocated to Beverly Hills.
 I recently saw the blazer Reed sported in the holiday camp sequence on Ebay going for $2400 US.
 If I'd had the cash to spare, it would have been mine...

-the film now seem dated in the extreme.
+Tommy is not a total triumph: Townshend's score is heavy on the synthesizers and light on guitar crunch; the story is a bit nonsensical; and some elements of the film now seem dated in the extreme.
 However, Ken Russell's audacious direction is never dull, and as I mentioned, Oliver Reed is totally genius in it.
 No Pavarotti for sure, but unmistakably, undeniably Ollie.

 Available on DVD from Sony Pictures Home Video.
 Get it online at The Oliver Reed Store.